History of fertilizer: The Birkeland-Eyde Process

 The Birkeland–Eyde process was developed by Norwegian industrialist and scientist Kristian Birkeland along with his business partner Sam Eyde in 1903, based on a method used by Henry Cavendish in 1784.
 This process was used to fix atmospheric nitrogen (N2) into nitric acid (HNO3), one of several chemical processes generally referred to as nitrogen fixation.
 The resultant nitric acid was then used for the production of synthetic fertilizer.
 A factory based on the process was built in Rjukan and Notodden in Norway, combined with the building of large hydroelectric power facilities.
 The process is inefficient in terms of energy usage, and is today replaced by the Haber process.

-The Haber Process
+The Haber Bosch Process

-In the early decades of the 20th century, the Nobel prize-winning chemists Carl Bosch of IG Farben and Fritz Haber developed the Haber process which utilized molecular nitrogen (N2) and methane (CH4) gas in an economically sustainable synthesis of ammonia (NH3).
+In the early decades of the 20th century, the Nobel Prize-winning chemists Carl Bosch of IG Farben and Fritz Haber developed the Haber process which utilized molecular nitrogen (N2) and methane (CH4) gas in an economically sustainable synthesis of ammonia (NH3).
 The ammonia produced in the Haber process is the main raw material of the Ostwald process.